In 1948, the state of Israel was proclaimed. Palestine was lost.

 This six-part series tells the story of the PLO, beginning with its creation in 1964 and ending with the death of Yasser Arafat, the PLO leader, in 2002 and subsequent Hamas victory in the 2006 parliamentary elections and ensuing Hamas-Fatah power struggle.

-PLO: History of a Revolution features exclusive interviews with some of those who have been at the heart of the Palestinian armed struggle over the last 50 years, including the last interview Arafat gave in which he discussed the history of the movement and first-time interviews with key operatives of the notorious Black September Organisation.
+PLO: History of a Revolution features exclusive interviews with some of those who were at the heart of the Palestinian armed struggle over the last 50 years, including the last interview Arafat gave in which he discussed the history of the movement and first-time interviews with key operatives of the notorious Black September Organisation.

 In 1964, Gamal Abdul Nasser, the Egyptian president, convened the first Arab summit.
 His aim was to lead an Arab response to the state of Israel.
 The Arab leaders voted to set up a body to organise the Palestinians in their diaspora.

 Ahmad al-Shuqairy, a Palestinian diplomat, was chosen to head the newly-formed body.
 Al-Shuqairy wanted an organisation that would not just kowtow to Arab regimes.